MarkDanilchenko/GitHubTrending/README.md

 ## App Description

-This is a service, that is able to check GitHub API pull trending repositories.
+This is a service, that is able to check GitHub API and pull trending repositories.

 Technologies used: